DriveMLM: Aligning Multi-Modal Large Language Models with Behavioral Planning States for Autonomous Driving: Introduction

 (1) We propose an LLM-based AD framework that bridges the gap between LLM and closed-loop driving by aligning the output of LLMs with the decision states of behavioral planning modules.

-(2) To implement this framework, we tailor a set of decision states with forms that can be easily processed by LLMs, design an MLLM planner for decision prediction, and develop a data engine that can effectively generate decision states and corresponding explanation annotation for model training and evaluation.
+(2) To implement this framework, we tailor a set of decision states with forms that can be easily processed by LLMs, design an MLLM planner for decision prediction.
+In addition, we also develop a data engine that can effectively generate decision states and the corresponding explanation annotation for model training and evaluation.

 (3) To validate the effectiveness of our method, we not only evaluate our method on the closed-loop driving metrics including driving score (DS) and miles per intervention (MPI), but also use understanding metrics including accuracy, F1-measure for decision state, BLEU-4, CIDEr and METEOR for decision explanation to evaluate the driving understanding capability of our model.
-Notably, our method achieves 76.1 DS, 0.955 MPI results on CARLA Town05 Long, which is 4.7 points, 1.25 times better than Apollo.
-Moreover, we can change the decision of the MLLM planner by describing special requirements with language instructions such as yielding for ambulance or traffic rules, as shown in Figure \ref{fig:vis_intro}.
+Notably, our method achieves 76.1 DS, 0.955 MPI results on CARLA Town05 Long, which is 4.7 points, 1.25 times better than Apollo~\cite{apollo_auto}.
+Moreover, our method demonstrates strong decision generalization capabilities when there are special requirements such as language instructions to hail an ambulance or obey traffic rules, as shown in \figref{fig:vis_intro}.